Chocolive24/Chocolive24.github.io/src/content/blog/rollback_game_post.md

 ## Isolate the game update and seperate the different game logic systems.

 I've already shown and explained the separation of the graphics and logic parts of my game, but I've also taken the trouble to separate my game's logic into several subsystems to make it easier to implement rollback.
 So I have a PlayerManager which updates players according to their inputs, and a ProjectileManager which updates projectiles.
 Both are managed by the LocalGameManager, which also adds the physical layer to the game logic.
 But as mentioned above, inputs must not be read directly into the game update, otherwise the rollback won't be able to read old inputs.
-That's why I've created a separate input system for my game, which will read the inputs and pass them on to the RollbackManager, which will give it the right inputs for the frame being simulated/resimulated.
+That's why I've created a separate input system for my game, which will read the inputs and pass them on to the RollbackManager, which will give the right inputs for the frame being simulated/resimulated.

 I decided to store the inputs in a std::uint8_t, assigning each input to a different bit, for two reasons.
 The first is that storing the value of all inputs in different bits of a single number makes it easy to read the inputs using the bitwise "&" operator while giving my game only one number to read. <br>
 The second is that a std::uint8_t only takes up a single byte of memory, which is important given that the inputs will be sent to the network every frame.